"What was this place, anyway?"

 The restoration projects

-the dam and the bridge to the slag piles are now complete.
-We're currently
+the dam and the bridge to the slag piles are now complete and we've just

 Beckley Furnace, seen from the